GeorgiySapunov/notes/EN_statistical_hypothesis_testing.md

 print('p value:', res[1])
 ```

-## Fligner-Killeen test
+## Fligner--Killeen test

-Performs a Fligner-Killeen (median) test of the null that the variances in each
+Performs a Fligner--Killeen (median) test of the null that the variances in each
 of the groups (samples) are the same.

-(as alternative: Brown-Forsythe test)
+(as alternative: Brown--Forsythe test)

 ```python
 import pandas as pd